-After knowing the market, the next step is to clear your target, or positioning your brand.
+After knowing the market, the next step is to clear your target or position your brand.
 Some companies want to copy the positioning of their brands from other countries to China market.
 Very few times it works.
 Most companies, especially western companies have to change their positioning when entering the Chinese market.
-For example, Nike brands itself as “luxury” in the beginning.
+For example, Nike brands itself as a “luxury” in the beginning.
 However, their strategies work quite well.

 The key to their success is to understand the market deeply and position their brand appropriately and package their brand surrounding this idea or positioning.

-In China, most companies launch sponsorship marketing via sponsoring celebrities, ads, a sports show and stadiums.
-It’s proved that sponsorship marketing can help companies to improve their image, increase their popularity.
+In China, most companies launch sponsorship marketing by sponsoring celebrities, ads, sports shows, and stadiums.
+It’s proven that sponsorship marketing can help companies to improve their image, and increase their popularity.

 It can be sports celebrities such as Yao Ming and Liu Xiang in China now.
 Nike and Adidas are the leaders in this.
 Besides sports celebrities, famous people from the entertainment industry or show business are also quite active in this because they have a big community of fans among young Chinese.

 The normal way is to take those celebrities as their brand ambassadors or organize some activities with them.

 Online marketing has become a must in sports goods marketing because your customers are there.
 One in three netizens in China are students who contribute 80% of the market.
 And as the decrease in leisure time, increasing concern about convenience and individuality, and demand for the latest information, the internet is becoming more and more important for sports goods makers.
 With the evolving media landscape in China, several online media platforms are competing for premium international sports rights to build subscriber and audience bases.